abhimanyukumar94/Shell-Scripts-for-Namespace/README.md

 3. NS3.sh - 3 NS will be configured in series: NS1—NS2—NS3.
 Result is NS behaving as routers.

-Comments have been provided in the scripts for each step for lucidity.
+Comments have been provided for each step inside the scripts for lucidity.